This post may contain affiliate links. Please read our disclosure policy.

 For the Sauce

-• Sriracha sauce or hot chili sauce – You can also use sweet chili sauce instead.
+- Sriracha sauce or hot chili sauce – You can also use sweet chili sauce or hot sauce instead.

 For The Chicken

-• Vegetable oil – Used for browning the chicken, but any cooking oil will work.
+- Vegetable oil – Used for browning the chicken, but olive oil or any other cooking oil will work.

-• Boneless, skinless chicken breasts – You can also use chicken thighs or chicken drumsticks as I have done in this honey soy chicken recipe.
+- Boneless, skinless chicken breasts – You can also use boneless chicken thighs or chicken drumsticks, as I have done in this honey soy chicken recipe.

-• Salt and fresh ground black pepper – To enhance all the flavors of the chicken.
+- Salt and black pepper – To enhance all the flavors of the chicken.

 How To Make Honey Sriracha Chicken